SunyataZero/peoples-fund/req-spec.md

 ## References
 [http://thepeoples.fund/](http://thepeoples.fund/)

 ## Objectives

 Building a website for the People's Fund for Global Health and Development

 # Target groups

-## People who are interested in contributing money to help out

 ## Young professionals and students in High-income countries
 > 18-40 year old's primarily, i.e. Young/mid-career professionals and students.
 Our intended primary source of funding, a bit of a people's movement appeal, a dash of grassroots, so a modern look, large images, not very dissimilar to what amnesty and the Global Fund to Fight TB, Aids and Malaria are doing.
 But still highly professional and clean, we're investing people's money on their behalf so we want to signal that we're capable of doing that in a responsible way.